 Frying at high temperatures?
-Use one of these oils instead.
+Use one of these cooking oils instead.

 2. Find a Specialty Retailer

 If you can, buy from a specialty store as many let you taste before you buy.
 None nearby?
 Explore higher-end grocery stores or choose one of our Test Kitchen’s recommended olive oil brands.

 3. Look for Dark or Opaque Containers

 Sunlight and heat are any oil’s kryptonite.
 Buy oils in dark glass bottles or metal containers that are stocked out of direct sunlight.
 FYI, there may be white stuff floating in real olive oil.

 - Origin: Olive oil is best used within 18 months of its harvest date.
 Due to location, Californian olive oil will have a longer lifespan with you than an imported version.
 Limited choices?
 Look for Chilean or Australian oils as alternatives—both countries have very high purity standards.

 - Harvester: Check for an identified harvest estate or mill.
 It will preclude you from choosing a less than the best olive oil.

 - Seal of approval: Look for a seal from a reputable industry organization like the International Olive Council (IOC).
 With stringent requirements, certifications from such groups ensure you’re getting real olive oil possible.

 Finally, learn what olive oils taste the best to you.
 That’s what’s most important!